sparks-baird/xtal2png/reports/paper.md

 obtaining preliminary results on a newly released model.
 After obtaining preliminary results, you get to decide whether it's worth it to you to take on the higher-cost/higher-expertise task of modifying the codebase and using a more customized approach.
-Or, you can stick with the results of xtal2png.
+Or you can stick with the results of xtal2png.
 It's up to you!

-We plan to apply `xtal2png` to a probabilistic diffusion generative model as a proof-of-concept and present our findings in the near future.
+We plan to apply `xtal2png` to a probabilistic diffusion generative model as a proof of concept and present our findings in the near future.

 <!-- ![Caption for example figure.\label{fig:example}](figure.png) -->